Insight-XR/Unity-sdk-test/README.md

 Welcome to the InsightXR Analytics SDK for Unity!
 This SDK seamlessly integrates into Unity projects, providing users with a unique VR analytics experience.
 With just a designated API Key, developers can effortlessly incorporate our SDK into their projects.
 Gain valuable insights into user experiences within virtual reality with our powerful analytics dashboard.

 ## Setting up a VR Project
+We have tested the steps throughly with Unity versions 16f1 and 3D URP projects but this shall work with any higher version too.
 - Skip this Section is your VR Project is already setup
-- Go to the Package manager and install the `XR Plugin Management` and `OpenXR` Packages
+- Go to the Package manager and install the `XR Plugin Management` and `OpenXR` Packages.
+It can be done by following below.
 - Navigate to *File*>*Build Settings*>*Player Settings*:
+  - Go `XR Plugin Management` and press `Install`
   - Select OpenXR Runtime for both PC and Android platforms
+  - It might ask for a Restart.
+Click Yes.
   - Tick "Initialize XR on Startup" for testing in the editor
   - Add desired VR headset's interaction profile under PC and Android tabs
   - We are adding `Oculus Touch Controller Profile`
+  - Go to `Project Validation`.
+Click on `Fix all` for both PC and Android tabs.
+Even after clicking, it might be possible that error still appears.
+Its known issue.
+Please don't worry about the same.
-- Set Compiler to IL2CPP, build mode to arm(64) [Android], and compression to ASTC
+- Set Compiler to IL2CPP, build mode to arm(64) [Android], and compression to ASTC.
+You can find this in `Player` tab on left and then `Other Settings`

 ## Installation